• Skip to primary navigation

 Other Ways to Dry Coriander

-• Hanging herbs - this is usually the best means of drying all herbs as it allows all of the natural oils to continue to keep the plant green and as full-flavored as can be.
+• Hanging herbs – this is usually the best means of drying all herbs as it allows all of the natural oils to continue to keep the plant green and as full-flavored as can be.
+Doing small bunches at a time helps with more efficient drying.

-• Hanging in mesh or paper bags/herb drying rack
+• Hanging in mesh or paper bags/herb drying rack.

 • Drying on rack in a car - many folks use the power of the sun in their cars to dry.
 Just remember, crack those windows to allow heat and moisture to escape, and keep a careful eye out!